HOW TO GET TO BLUE LAGOON

 • From St. Julian’s by boat: From St. Julian’s there are departures with smaller boats, such as speed boats and the usual price is €50 per person.
 Consider that these boats are faster but also smaller and more prone to be affected by wind and waves.

 • From Bugibba by boat:Bugibba would be a stop for the boats coming from Sliema and St. Julian’s.
 Prices are a bit cheaper due to a shorter distance, between €15 to €20.
-The only route operators that depart from Bugibba as main first departure are Sea Adventure and Horn Blower
+The only route operators that depart from Bugibba as main first departure are Sea Adventure and Horn Blower.

 Visit Blue Lagoon on a Private Boat

-You can ask for a quotation here.
+👉 You can request a tailored quotation here.

 Ready to visit the Blue Lagoon?